AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 While peaceful political activism is encouraged, cadets are not authorized to do so with the appearance of any Air Force or AFROTC sponsorship whether through social media or in-person events.
 Cadets are not to take part in demonstrations that result in violence on people or property.
 Participation in organizations promoting “extremist” ideology that encourage discrimination, hate, or harassment against others will not be tolerated.
 Please see the following reference for more information: AFI 51-508, para 2.4.1.17.

 ## Awards Criteria

+### GMC of the Month
+This award recognizes one GMC cadet who shows outstanding effort each month.
+Examples of achievements that may warrant consideration include, but are not limited to, outstanding performance in cadet staff positions, participation in voluntary events, and exhibiting exceptional wingman-ship.
+This award was established during the Fall 2021 semester and is unique to AFROTC Detachment 345.

+### POC of the Month
+This Award recognizes one POC cadet who shows outstanding effort each month.
+Examples of achievements that may warrant consideration include, but are not limited to, outstanding performance in cadet staff or leadership positions and taking initiative beyond their job description.
+This award was established during the Spring 2022 semester and is unique to AFROTC Detachment 345.

 ### Mid-Semester Flight Awards
 Flight awards, such as Honor Flight, Warrior Flight, and Patriot Flight will be given out mid-semester at LLAB #6 (scheduled on 28 February 2023).
 This will allow for receiving flights to show off their accomplishments thus far through the semester.
 Each flight award will be given based on the respective criteria: